EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-radiation effect on allocation using potential radiation instead of actual one
+Calculates the radiation effect on allocation using potential radiation instead of actual radiation.

 **Parameters**
 - None